Causal Inference and Data Fusion in Econometrics: Confounding Bias

 \subsection{Frontdoor adjustment in the presence of unmeasured confounders}

-Identification via backdoor adjustment requires that all backdoor paths can be blocked by a set of observed nodes, which is not always feasible in many practical settings.
-In situations where no set of observables is backdoor admissible, another (admittedly less familiar to economists) identification strategy might be applicable.
-Figure \ref{frontdoor} presents an example in which adjusting for a set of observable variables $\{W_1\}$ is not sufficient to close all backdoor paths between $X$ and $Y$.
-The same is true for the sets $\{W_1, W_2\}$ as well as the set of all pretreatment covariates, $\{W_1, W_2, W_3\}$.
+Identification via backdoor adjustment requires that all backdoor paths can be blocked by a set of observed nodes, which might not always be feasible.
+In situations where no set of observables is backdoor-admissible, another (somewhat less familiar to economists) identification strategy might be applicable.
+Figure \ref{fig_frontdoor1} presents an example in which adjusting for a set of observable variables is not sufficient to close all backdoor paths between $X$ and $Y$.
 For any possible adjustment set, there are unobserved confounders remaining in the graph, represented by the bidirected arc $X \dashleftarrow \dashrightarrow Y$.
-At the same time, the entire effect of $X$ is assumed to be mediated by a another observed variable $M$.
-This assumption is plausible, for example, if a policy intervention in the educational sector affects the job market prospects of graduates solely by raising test scores.\footnote{Obviously, adjusting for the mediator $M$ will not be a viable solution either, since this would block, in the d-separation sense, part of the effect the researcher aims to estimate.}
+At the same time, the entire effect of $X$ is assumed to be mediated by another observed variable $M$ and there are no unobserved confounders connecting $M$ with $X$ and $Y$.
+These assumptions may be plausible in settings in which a test result $M$ provides a noisy signal for the presence of a characteristic $X$.
+For example, congenital anomalies are routinely tested via ultrasound screenings during pregnancy.
+However, these screenings exhibit a positive type-1 and type-2 error rate (\citealp{Debost-Legrand2014}).
+If diagnostic missclassifications occur randomly, or are related to observables such as maternal BMI, confounding at the mediator can be controlled for.
+Full mediation in this case implies that congenital anomalies will only affect the likelihood of an outcome $Y$, such as the decision to terminate the pregnancy, if they are detected during an ultrasound screening.\footnote{In case other prenatal testing methods than ultrasound are applied that could lead to the detection of congenital anomalies, they should be included as additional mediators in the model.
+By contrast, if congenital anomalies affect other unobservable markers that lead to pregnancy termination, the assumption of full mediation would be violated due to a direct (from the perspective of the analyst) effect $X \rightarrow Y$.}

-Still, and perhaps surprisingly, if the data allows to adjust for the confounders at the mediator (since $W_2$ and $W_3$ in Figure \ref{frontdoor} are assumed to be observed) the effect of $X$ on $Y$ is identifiable with the help of the following criterion (inspired by \citealp{Pearl1995}).
+In this setting, the causal effect $P(y|do(x))$ is identifiable with the help of the following criterion (generalizing Theorem 2 in \citealp{Pearl1995}).